bitnobi/BitnobiMar2019Pilot/Workflow-Elements.md

 * allows restricting which rows are passed along by creating "where" clauses that match conditions on specific columns.
 Note that for numeric columns, it may be necessary to use the "Alter" block to cast the datatype as "Integer" or "Float" to get proper numeric comparisons (e.g. selecting rows where id < 50).
 For string datatype the comparison is in dictionary (lexicographic) order.
 String comparisons can also use the "like" operation which matches substrings.

 ## Union
+* concatenates two data sets with the same schema (like SQL Union).
+* It does not remove duplicate rows between the two input data sets.

 ***
 # Result